 The reason for this is when the segment was Session Scoped, Goggle analytics is only looking for all the sessions/visits where a user came from Google.
 In this case, 2 sessions and 3 hits from the 1st user and one session and one hit from the 2nd user.

-But when the segment is User Scoped, Google Analytics is looking for all the users who have at least one session from Google during this time frame, So it selected both the users but it also selected the other sessions of the 1st and 2nd user even it wasn't from Google because It is a User Scoped segment, we are looking at the user level that's why the number of sessions get increased.
+But when the segment is User Scoped, Google Analytics is looking for all the users who have at least one session from Google during this time frame, So it selected both the users and all of their sessions even if it isn’t from google because we are looking at the user level not based on sessions.

-Now, you can save this segment and apply on almost every report in your google analytics.
+Now, you can save this segment and apply to almost every report in your google analytics.

-At a time, you can apply 4 segments in Google Analytics.
+At a time, you can apply only four segments in Google Analytics.

-You can see that the number of users is same but the number of sessions get increased as we saw earlier.
+The number of users for this segment is the same but the number of sessions now has increased as we saw earlier.

 To do that, we will add another separate filter for the second condition.